DanielMatrixSYS/sublime-gov/README.md

 Sublime Government aims to enrich the role-play experience by providing detailed and comprehensive management tools for government roles in DarkRP.
 Your participation and feedback are crucial for the continuous enhancement of this addon.

 For any inquiries or support issues, please contact us.
 We are committed to providing support and addressing issues as efficiently as possible.

+The codebase, while functional, is quite old and is not up to par with todays standards.
+You're welcome to work on it and open up PR's.